-- provide adequate capacity at key locations • - be provided in the market redevelopment, including end-of-trip facilities - allow for safe pedestrian movement and adequate public space for pedestrian amenities - be conveniently located and easily ٠ accessible - for example, near building or site entries and other visible locations - integrate with other public space ٠ improvements - avoid removing mature street trees. ٠
+- provide adequate capacity at key locations - be provided in the market redevelopment, including end-of-trip facilities - allow for safe pedestrian movement and adequate public space for pedestrian amenities - be conveniently located and easily accessible - for example, near building or site entries and other visible locations - integrate with other public space improvements - · avoid removing mature street trees.

 - 43.1 Advocate for the inclusion of parkand-ride elements as part of the future 96-Tram access upgrade and improved connection to the market:

-- Ferrars Street, outside 96-Tram a. stop
+- a.
+Ferrars Street, outside 96-Tram stop

 - b.
 Coventry Street, outside 96-Tram stop.

 - 43.2 Provide secure parking and end-of-trip facilities at South Melbourne Market:

-- Cecil Street C.
+- c.
+Cecil Street

 - d.
 Coventry Street

-- York Street. e.
+- e.
+York Street.